Consensys/dafny-training/README.md

 Dafny 3.0.0.30203
 ```

-You can `cd` to the `sessions` directoty and try the following commands:
+You can `cd` to the `sessions` directory and try the following commands:

 ```zsh
 % dafny /dafnyVerify:1 /compile:0 /trace training1.dfy